zeeebs/FlappyBee/README.md

 <p id="Player Controlls">
 <h3>Player Controlls</h3>

-The player only moves up and down through "jumping", triggered by the space bar.
+The player only moves up and down through "jumping", triggered by clicking the left mouse button.
 The player stays in one spot and the obstacles move around it.

 ```
 using System.Collections;